About Your Central Venous Catheter (CVC) for Pediatric Patients

 2. Make sure the clamp on the lumen is closed.

-3. Using an alcohol pad, hold the lumen with your nondominant hand (the hand you don’t write with) close to, but not touching, the needleless connector.
+3. Using an alcohol pad, hold the lumen with your nondominant hand close to, but not touching, the needleless connector.
+Your nondominant hand is the hand you don’t write with.

 4. Pick up another alcohol pad in your dominant hand.
 Use the alcohol pad to scrub the end of the lumen for 15 seconds.
 Throw away the alcohol pad.
 Let the lumen dry for 15 seconds.